-As part of Sydney Olympic Park Authority's annual Mosquito Management Program further spraying of the wetlands at Newington Nature Reserve is planned on Wednesday 23 January weather permitting, with Thursday 24 January set as an alternate date should the planned spraying be delayed.
+As part of Sydney Olympic Park Authority's annual Mosquito Management Program further spraying of the wetlands at Newington Nature Reserve is planned for Tuesday 19 March 2019, weather permitting.

 The annual program of aerial and ground spraying is undertaken to reduce mosquito pests on lands under the Authority's care and improve comfort levels for people living, visting and working in the area, particularly Newington and Wentworth Point.

 Like a number of other areas along the Parramatta River, Sydney Olympic Park contains extensive wetland and saltmarsh areas which are natural breeding habitats for saltwater mosquitoes.
 The Authority implements a proactive mosquito management program in collaboration with scientists from the University of Sydney's Department of Medical Entomology.

 Saltwater mosquitoes (Aedes vigilax) can reach particular nuisance levels each year in the warmer months during their breeding season.